We surveyed 200+ security practitioners to discover the state of device management in 2022.

 cluster_read_from_replica: true

-The path to a PEM-encoded certificate used for tls authentication.
+This is the path to a PEM-encoded certificate used for TLS authentication.

 redis: